imatix/gsl/README.md

 GSL is a code construction tool.
 It will generate code in all languages and for all purposes.
 If this sounds too good to be true, welcome to 1996, when we invented these techniques.
 Magic is simply technology that is twenty years ahead of its time.

 This is the fourth major version of GSL, repackaged together with its dependencies for easy building from git.
-For documentation, please see the 'gsldoc.txt` file which is part of this package.

 <A name="toc3-20" title="Ownership and License" />
 ### Ownership and License